vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 Data privacy laws protect personal information, though its scope can vary across different laws.
 In general, the term “personal information” (also known as “personally identifiable information” or “PII”) includes information that makes it possible to identify an individual or information about an “identified” or “identifiable” individual.
 California extends the scope of PII to include information about a consumer and the consumer’s household, as well as employment data.

 Examples of PII include:

 - Basic identifiers: Name, addresses (postal and email), government-issued identification numbers
 - Digital identifiers: IP address (in some jurisdictions like California).
-- Financial Data: financial account number or credit or debit card number, often in combination with any required security code or password that would permit access to a data subject’s financial account.
+- Financial Data: financial account number, credit or debit card number, often in combination with any required security code or password that would permit access to a data subject’s financial account.
 - Protected characteristics: Race, religion, disability, sexual orientation, national origin, etc.
 - Consumer behavior: Purchase history, product interests, consumption patterns.
 - Biometric data, including voiceprints, faceprints, fingerprints.